 Faculty use the MyCOM portal to access class rosters and post grades or positive attendance hours.
 Faculty can also access a Moodle course shell for each class they teach that enables them to post materials online and use other powerful features to enhance face-to-face classes as well as create online and hybrid courses.
 Classified Professionals use the MyCOM portal to update personal information and complete online Leave (Absence) Reports.
 A link to the MyCOM portal can also be found under the Faculty and Staff tab on the College Homepage.

-To access the MyCOM portal click on the "Faculty and Staff" tab on the College Homepage and select the MyCOM link.
+To access MyCOM portal, click on the Logon to MyCOM link on the College Homepage.
 When new faculty or staff are hired, their names are entered into the Banner system by Human Resources.
 This generates a "Welcome Letter" sent to their home address that includes the initial login information.
 When employees login to the portal the first time they will be asked to create a new private login and password.
 Those that need login information should contact I.T.
 You may leave a message at 457-8811 ext.
 8888.

 MyCOM Training Tutorials